 Depending on your method of payment, you may be asked to pay a deposit upon reserving your truck.

-The truck isn't the only moving tool you'll require for your do-it-yourself relocation.
-You will need other materials to protect and safely load your goods, furniture and appliances into the truck.
-You can rent these items from your rental truck agency--ask about your options and prices when receiving your truck estimate.
+Secondly, you will need some accessories to protect and safely load your goods, furniture, and appliances.
+You can rent these items from your rental truck agency - ask about your options and prices when receiving your estimate.

 Some essentials include:

-- Dolly/hand truck: These useful apparatuses make it simple to maneuver your most cumbersome items, such as refrigerators, couches, and washers/dryers.
-You can even use them to transport high stacks of boxes to minimize your trips.
+- Dolly/hand truck : This useful tool makes it simple to maneuver your most cumbersome items such as refrigerators, couches, and washers/dryers.
+You can even use them to transport high stacks of boxes

-Also remember to check the truck's fuel level and odometer for mileage and ensure that is accurately recorded in the paperwork.
+Check the mileage and the level of the gas tank on the vehicle and ensure that it is accurately recorded in the paperwork.

-After signing the rental agreement, make sure you keep a copy with you during your move.
+Sign the truck rental agreement and keep a copy with you during the move.
+Make sure you read everything carefully before signing the documents.
 You should also have copies of the inspection report and insurance forms.
-After your move is complete, be sure to retain these documents in a safe place in case any dispute arises later.
+After your move is complete, be sure to retain these documents in a safe place in case any disputes arise later.